Reflexivity (social theory): In anthropology

 The second kind of reflexivity studied by anthropologists involves varieties of self-reference in which people and cultural practices call attention to themselves.
 One important origin for this approach is Roman Jakobson in his studies of deixis and the poetic function in language, but the work of Mikhail Bakhtin on carnival has also been important.
 Within anthropology, Gregory Bateson developed ideas about meta-messages (subtext) as part of communication, while Clifford Geertz's studies of ritual events such as the Balinese cock-fight point to their role as foci for public reflection on the social order.
 Studies of play and tricksters further expanded ideas about reflexive cultural practices.
 Reflexivity has been most intensively explored in studies of performance, public events, rituals, and linguistic forms but can be seen any time acts, things, or people are held up and commented upon or otherwise set apart for consideration.
 In researching cultural practices, reflexivity plays an important role, but because of its complexity and subtlety, it often goes under-investigated or involves highly specialised analyses.

 One use of studying reflexivity is in connection to authenticity.
 Cultural traditions are often imagined as perpetuated as stable ideals by uncreative actors.
 Innovation may or may not change tradition, but since reflexivity is intrinsic to many cultural activities, reflexivity is part of tradition and not inauthentic.
 The study of reflexivity shows that people have both self-awareness and creativity in culture.
 They can play with, comment upon, debate, modify, and objectify culture through manipulating many different features in recognised ways.
 This leads to the metaculture of conventions about managing and reflecting upon culture.

-In international relations

-In international relations, the question of reflexivity was first raised in the context of the so-called 'Third Debate' of the late 1980s.
-This debate marked a break with the positivist orthodoxy of the discipline.
-The post-positivist theoretical restructuring was seen to introduce reflexivity as a cornerstone of critical scholarship.
-For Mark Neufeld, reflexivity in International Relations was characterized by 1) self-awareness of underlying premises, 2) an acknowledgment of the political-normative dimension of theoretical paradigms, and 3) the affirmation that judgement about the merits of paradigms is possible despite the impossibility of neutral or apolitical knowledge production.

-Since the nineties, reflexivity has become an explicit concern of constructivist, poststructuralist, feminist, and other critical approaches to International Relations.
-In The Conduct of Inquiry in International Relations, Patrick Thaddeus Jackson identified reflexivity of one of the four main methodologies into which contemporary International Relations research can be divided, alongside neopositivism, critical realism, and analyticism.